faxx1080/wptp-frontend/README.md

 # WPTP-UI
-A UI mock for WPTP project
+The web UI for the WPTP project.

 ## How to run
 ```bash